Improving Brain Tumour Care surveys share your experiences and help create change

 Craniotomy

 One option for treatment of a brain tumour is a craniotomy.
+This is the most common type of surgery for brain tumours.
 You may need a craniotomy to remove all, or part of a brain tumour.

 What is a craniotomy?